FriendsOfAkeneo/IcecatConnector/README.md

 It does not import any structural content like categories or families.
 This way you keep control of your catalog structuration and are not tied to Icecat taxonomy.

-To enrich your product with Icecat content, you will also needs to have a unique attribute containing the product EAN.
+To enrich your product with Icecat content, you will also need to have a unique attribute containing the product EAN.
-This attribute will be used to match Icecat product via their web API.
+This attribute will be used to match Icecat products via their web API.

 Existing Akeneo PIM attributes must also be mapped to Icecat features with a CSV file containing two main columns: the Akeneo attribute code and the corresponding Icecat feature ID.